Sarrasor/RoboticsRoadmap/README.md

 1. Run the environment locally
 2. Make your awesome changes
 3. Run checks with `./check.sh` and visually examine your changes on `http://localhost:8080/`
-4. Submit a Pool Request
+4. Submit a Pull Request
 5. Wait for the review

 #### TODO